Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 - Also, users are the ones funding your pay check so you should probably try to keep them happy 😁

+The ideas and concepts shown in this article aren't overly advanced.
+In fact, if you've been programming for a couple months (especially if it's part of a formal Computer Science program) you're probably already familiar with them.

-The actual code shown in this article isn't anything a 2nd year Computer Science student hasn't seen before.
-However, the difference between an "ordinary" programmer and a Software Engineer is the ability to identify a pattern, understand why it exists, and employ it to solve a problem in a way which won't make them sad 6 months from now when they need to revisit the code because the boss has asked for a shiny new feature.
+The difference between an "ordinary" programmer and a Software Engineer isn't in how many advanced concepts they know, it's the ability to identify a pattern, understand why it exists, and employ it to solve a problem.
+The experienced software engineer will do this in a way which won't make them sad 6 months from now when they need to revisit the code because the boss has asked for a shiny new feature.

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to